Third-order ladder operators, generalized Okamoto and exceptional orthogonal polynomials: Third-order shape-invariant systems

-Eq.~\eqref{potVk} is the most general rationally extended potential generated from the ``$-2x/3$'' hierarchy.
+Eqs.~\eqref{potVk}-\eqref{potVk2} are the most general forms of the rationally extended potentials generated from the ``$-2x/3$'' hierarchy.
 In particular, using the Okamoto polynomials presented in Tab.~\ref{tabQk}, we recover the potential $V^{(k=1)}(x)$ reported in~\cite{Mar09}, and $V^{(k=2)}(x)$ reported in~\cite{Zel20c}.
 Besides the generality of the potential in~\eqref{potVk}, we can explicitly determine the eigenfunctions $\phi_{n}$ and eigenvalues $E_{n}$ in~\eqref{H}.
 Details are presented in the following sections.